Blizzard/heroprotocol/README.md

 `--messageevents` print message events such as ping events

-`--trackerevents` print tracker events such as units killed and partly old variables that are still from SC2
+`--trackerevents` print tracker events such as units killed, game stat events, score result event

 `--attributeevents` print attribute events, a table of attrid, namespace, and attribute values